yichen1119/rlib/README.md

 rlib
 ====

-R Library for Quant II
+The R Library for Quant II for Yichen Chen, New York University